azirikly/nlp4health-fall25/projects.md

 Which techniques or models you are planning to use and please make sure to add citations when needed.

 ## Ethics
-Any ethics, privacy, or de-identification that is related to the dataset and how you are abiding by the rules
+Any ethics, privacy, or de-identification that is related to the dataset and how you are abiding by the rules and the data usage agreement (DUA).